djreimer/dotfiles/README.md

 Technique borrowed from [Nicola Paolucci's blog post](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).

-The instructions below assume you are using `zsh`, although this is easily adaptable for Bash.

 ## Starting from scratch

 To bring your existing home directory under version control, initialize a bare